nsjames/Scatter/readme.md

 add to chrome as a developer extension and then create a simple html file with a <button id="button"></button> in it for testing and the code below.

+### Standalone
+If you would like to just download and install the plugin's current build [you can do so here](https://github.com/nsjames/Scatter/raw/master/dev-build.zip)
 -------